 For instance, someone who is ethically non-monogamous may have multiple partners but only one wife or husband.
 Doulas are famously nonjudgmental.
 We hold everyone in unconditional positive regard.
 This is especially true with marginalized communities.

-Therefore, a death doula elevates LGBTQ+ families in a loving and inclusive manner.
+Therefore, death doulas elevate LGBTQ+ families in a loving and inclusive manner.
 Estranged or confused family members benefit from these cues.
 At the end of life, we’ve seen walls come down.
-It’s a time for coming together, making amends and, for many, that includes forgiveness.
-A doula models that appropriate mood and energy.
+It’s a time for coming together, making amends, and, for many, that includes forgiveness.
+A doula models the appropriate mood and energy.

 Understand the needs specific to this community.

-Doulas gently help with many aspects of death work that requires sensitivity.
+Doulas gently help with many aspects of death work that require sensitivity.

-Does a death doula need to be a member of the LGBTQ+ community to be effective?
+Do death doulas need to be members of the LGBTQ+ community to be effective?

-This signals an awareness and eagerness to serve the LGBTQ+ community.
+This signals awareness and eagerness to serve the LGBTQ+ community.

-As an end-of-life care provider, make sure you:
+If you’re providing end-of-life care in the gay community, make sure you:

 - Focus on the client.